belle2/basf2/analysis/doc/ContinuumSuppression.rst

 background distribution for every quantity (which is put in as a spectator), one should limit the number of Adversarial Networks to only those distributions which are correlated.

-..
-  Documentation about continuum suppression framework is not yet migrated from our `confluence page <https://confluence.desy.de/display/BI/Continuum+Suppression+Framework>`_.
-Please go there.
-  If you have time to do the migration, feel free to take `agira ticket <https://agira.desy.de/browse/BII-2978>`_.
-In this case you might need nice guid on Sphinx documentation: :ref:`doctools` .